jm12138/teco-ultralytics/examples/YOLOv8-ONNXRuntime-CPP/README.md

 Note: The dependency on C++17 is due to the usage of the C++17 filesystem feature.

-Note (2): Due to ONNX Runtime, we need to use CUDA 11 and cuDNN 8.
+Note (2): Due to ONNX Runtime, we need to use SDAA 11 and cuDNN 8.
 Keep in mind that this requirement might change in the future.

 ## Build 🛠️